The Mirror Effect

 What the coupling produces

-Five observable effects are produced by the Coupled Feedback Loop mechanism operating under the two structural conditions.
+Five observable effects are produced by the Coupled Feedback Loop mechanism operating under the four structural conditions.
 These are not separate phenomena with separate causes.
 They are different manifestations of the same underlying dynamic, which is why they tend to appear together and reinforce each other.

 The progressive narrowing of a conversation, analysis, or decision around an initial framing that becomes harder to see and harder to escape with each exchange.
 We bring an assumption to the prompt, the AI validates and extends it, each exchange makes the frame more entrenched.
 Frame Lock applies to careful users as much as careless ones, because it does not require inattention.
 It requires only a starting position, which every prompt necessarily has.